 The International Day of Peace is a call for global ceasefire; a chance for all regions and nations to lay down weapons for a day.
 A chance to consider a world with limited violence, deep respect for individuals and communities, and reverence for ecological gifts.

 The Peoples Right to Peace is the focus of this years International Day of Peace.
-Conversations range from border disputes, to issues of natural resource sovereignty, to religious freedom, to climate justice, and certainly, political conflicts heavily dependent of economic and social unrest.
+Conversations range from border disputes, to issues of natural resource sovereignty, to religious freedom, to climate justice, and certainly, political conflicts tied to economic and social unrest.
 The issue of our inherent right to peace is as critical as our right to water, to food, to freedom from violence.
 A right to peace is effectively a statement on the undesirable state that conflict presents to the average citizen, soldier, or witness.

 Past focii include: education for sustainability, violence in the home or workplace, and direct questions like ‘who will you make peace with.’
 The day is a chance to be intentional in our vision of a decent world, a vision of abundance.